mkner/basic-pid/docs/examples.rst

 In the following example, the process output is a constant fixed value that is not and never can be the reference.
-Shows the effect of timestep integrations being calculated internally with the PID controller in **Integrative Mode**.
+Shows the effect of timestep integrations being calculated internally with the PID controller in **Integrate Mode**.
 Expect to see additive integrations gradually increase the PID output, reach the tracking reference value, then continue to increase without bound since the imaginary process does not react and a constant, instead of the real output from a process, is fed back into the controller